macvenez/telegram-bot-benzina/readme.md

 - [geopy](https://github.com/geopy/geopy)
 - [aiohttp](https://github.com/aio-libs/aiohttp)

-You can get all these packages by
+You can get all these packages by (assuming you have python-pip):
 ```
 pip install pyTelegramBotAPI aiohttp geopy
 ```